June 06, 2015

 The Pacs meet Santa.

-The series was largely written by Jeffrey Scott, with Don Dougherty contributing in the second season.
+The series was largely written by Scott, with Don Dougherty contributing in the second season.
 The music was composed by Hoyt Curtain and Paul DeKorte.
 For Halloween in 1982, the episodes “Pacula” and “Trick or Chomp” were combined into the Pac-Man Halloween Special and aired in prime-time on October 30th.
 An original special, Christmas Comes to Pac-Land, aired the Thursday before the first season finale and featured a human Santa Claus (Cullen).
-In 1984, the cast and characters of the series starred in a commercial for Chef Boyardee’s Pac-Man pasta, which game in original, meatball and chicken flavored varieties.
+In 1984, the cast and characters of the series starred in a commercial for Chef Boyardee’s Pac-Man pasta, which came in original, meatball and chicken flavored varieties.

 Games produced immediately following the animated series’ debut featured elements inspired by the show.
 1983’s Pac & Pal introduced a green female ghost named Miru who would steal the items Pac-Man needed to eat to progress through the levels.
 Alternate versions of the game featured Chomp Chomp in Miru’s place under the title Pac-Man & Chomp Chomp.
 In 1984, Namco released a direct adaptation called Pac-Land.
 Unlike previous games, it was a side-scrolling platform game whose objective was to get a fairy residing in Pac-Man’s hat home.
 While the Japanese version used a sprite that resembled their packaging artwork, the American version used the designs straight from the show.
 Both versions featured the show’s music.
 1994’s Pac-Man 2: the New Adventures, a point-and-click adventure game, featured Pac-Man’s family and a main villain leading the ghosts.